 During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-In discussion with inspectors, a small number of children spoke with enthusiasm about their learning experiences and they reported that they feel safe and happy in school and know what to do if they have any concerns about their well-being.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+In discussion with a group of year 6 children, they reported that they are happy in school and know what to do if they have any concerns about their well-being.
+However, owing to the action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school.